freeCodeCamp/guide/src/pages/articles/miscellaneous/change-text-inside-an-element-using-jquery/index.md

 ---
-title: Change Text Inside An Element Using jQuery
+title: Change Text Inside an Element Using jQuery
 ---
 Using jQuery, you can change the text between the start and end tags of an element.
 You can even change HTML markup.